Madison moving forward with annual geese kill

 This will be the first year the geese roundup won’t occur at Warner.
 In 2011, roughly 350 geese were captured in Madison parks and euthanized.
 Last year it was 200, and Knepp expects even fewer geese will be killed this year.

 “We take no joy in conducting lethal takes and we want to be as transparent as possible about the process,” Knepp says.
 “This deserves community scrutiny.
 We welcome it.
 We understand there are real ethical concerns here.”

-Tefler gives Knepp “credit for being willing to listen and hear the concerns about killing geese.”
+Telfer gives Knepp “credit for being willing to listen and hear the concerns about killing geese.”
 She was hopeful he might reconsider the decision, but now believes plans are moving forward.
 “Killing [geese] is such a temporary solution and there are many more effective and more permanent solutions that the [Parks Division] hasn’t tried.”

-Knepp says Tefler has turned him on to using manure collectors to potentially collect goose poop so that soccer fields and beaches can still be enjoyed.
+Knepp says Telfer has turned him on to using manure collectors to potentially collect goose poop so that soccer fields and beaches can still be enjoyed.
 The Alliance for Animals has even offered to raise fund to help defer the cost of the implements.
 Knepp says he’s currently exploring the idea.

 “I’m following the policy set by our board and I think we are doing a good job balancing a number of factors,” says Knepp.
 “We have limited lethal takes and there’s a declining trend line there.
 I think we are on the right track.
 But I understand that not everyone is going to agree with that.”